fayadh/shakesearch/REASONING.md

 # Reasoning

-## What would a user want with this?
+## Assumed user needs

 - Find works, characters, and paragraphs containing keywords provided in the search input.
 An 80% match will be performed against paragraphs, and all keywords will be used to match works and characters.
-- Initial search state is inherited from the URL so that it's easily shareable.
+- Have search state be reflected in the URL so that results are easily shareable.
+- Be able to paginate through results.

 ## Tech